jaymzh/sugarjar/README.md

   per line.
 Takes precedence over `lint`.
 The command (and the resulting linters) will be run from the root of the repo.
 * `unit` - A list of scripts to run on `sj unit`.
 These should be unittest runners like rspec or pyunit.
-Test will be run fro mthe root of the repo.
+Test will be run from the root of the repo.
 * `unit_list_cmd` - A command to run which will print out the unit tests to run, one more line.
 Takes precedence over `unit`.
 The command (and the resulting unit tests) will be run from the root of the repo.